zbchristian/PPTPenTool/Readme.md

 of Powerpoint.

 # Simple Version
-The standard version `PenTool.ppam` send key shortcuts to Powerpoint to switch to the Eraser, Highlighter and Laser Pointer.
+The standard version `PenTool.ppam` sends key shortcuts to Powerpoint to switch to the Eraser, Highlighter and Laser Pointer.
 This might fail, depending on the Office version.
 The `PenTool_simple.ppam` contains a pure Visual Basic macro based version.
 This version misses the Highlighter and the icon of the Eraser is the laser pointer.